thoun/kingoftokyo/README.md

 check all TOCHECK with editor
-Stack notifications for dices + card effects to make them the right order Make animations from cards when cards add smashes/energy/health during dice count ?
+Stack notifications for dices + card effects to make them the right order Make animations from cards when cards add smashes/energy/health during dice count ? roll wheels after or during animation
+Fix dices position when clicking them
+Add option to leave tokyo as soon as possible